NIWS slider

 • To make more money from this madness, merchants created a secondary futures market where people could buy and sell tulips without owning them.

-• For the first time, an auction of tulips failed to draw enough buyers causing the tulip craze to end.
+• For the first time, an auction of tulips failed to draw enough buyers, ending the tulip craze.

 • Many people suffered losses during the 1637 bubble burst.